TheSeg/differently/index.md

 ## Videos

-We have a trailer and this is it: [Youtube](https://www.youtube.com/watch?v=WB0yAm6iXEw "Gunhouse Trailer on Youtube")
+We have a trailer and this is it.
+[And this is what we called the link](https://www.youtube.com/watch?v=WB0yAm6iXEw "Gunhouse Trailer on Youtube")

 <iframe src="//www.youtube.com/embed/WB0yAm6iXEw" frameborder="0" allowfullscreen></iframe>

 <br>

 This is some music from our games!
-[Youtube](http://www.youtube.com/watch?v=hxQAUADFCzw "Motohiro Kawashima live")
+[Yeah, you like it I think](http://www.youtube.com/watch?v=hxQAUADFCzw "Motohiro Kawashima live")
 <iframe src="//www.youtube.com/embed/hxQAUADFCzw" frameborder="0" allowfullscreen></iframe>

 ## Images